Bwh5316/Cash-Share-Proposal.io/ReadMe.md

 Description

-My proposed idea for this project is to create a money-sharing application, as suggested by one of the examples presented in class on February 20th.
-The idea is to create a server-based project that when ran, a user will create an account by entering the following:
+My proposed project idea is to create a money-sharing / retrieving application, as suggested by one of the examples presented in class on February 20th.
+The idea is to allow users to send money electronically to a central storage (server) location, similar to PayPal, where another user may retrieve the funds vs sending money from one bank account to the next.
+First, users will create an account with the following information:

 - First Name